weiweiweiopen/Teensy-4-galvos/readme.md

 DIY laser galvanometer projector tools for Teensy 4.1, Max/MSP, and Python-based XY path generation.
 The system was developed for the [Laser Dye Project](https://shihweichieh.com/Laser-Dye-Project), but it can also be used for engraving, PCB work, and audio-visual experiments.

-## What is in this repo

-- `src/`: Teensy firmware
-- `max/`: Max/MSP patches for playback and control
-- `python/`: image/text to XY waveform tools
-- `kicad/`: hardware design files

 ## Quick Start

 1. Clone the repository.